2E0PGS/blog/_posts/2020-03-15-notes-and-paper.md

 ## Paper spacing

 Below is a table of various notebooks I have and their line spacing.
-Most besides the "Rite in the Rain" and "Lemome" are from the UK to my knowledge.
+All besides the "Rite in the Rain" and "Lemome" are from the UK to my knowledge.

 | Name                     | Pattern     | Size   | Metric spacing | Imperial spacing |
 |--------------------------|-------------|--------|----------------|------------------|